SAP-samples/cloud-sdk-team-calendar/README.md

 # License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE) file.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.